Orders of $50 or more get free shipping within the US!!

 Each piece of art and writing is circulated at Selection Circles where hundreds of women give us their opinions about the submitted works.
 If you are interested in joining a virtual Selection Circle, sign up for alerts via our newsletter.
 Our jury process is quite complicated which makes following the submission guidelines important!

-By crowdsourcing our jury process, we get to bring the opinions of hundreds (and maybe thousands, now that we will be having online Selection Circles) of other women into the production process.
+By crowdsourcing our jury process, we get to bring the opinions of hundreds of other women into the production process.
 We bring to the foreground the most well-loved work, and those are the pieces we work with, primarily, during the creation of We'Moon in our small group process.

 Instructions and Guidelines for Email Submissions: